 These are all problems that can stress out guppy fish and cause them to become more reclusive and stay at the bottom of the aquarium.

-Bad water quality is one of the major stress factors and reasons why guppies may start behaving differently — they may become lethargic, they may lose their appetite, and show symptoms of disease.
+Bad water quality is one of the major stress factors and reasons why guppies may start behaving differently — they may become lethargic, they may lose their appetite and show symptoms of the disease.

-When you set up a new aquarium — and this apply to any fish you’re trying to keep — you must first make sure that you properly cycle the tank.
+When you set up a new aquarium — and this applies to any fish you’re trying to keep — you must first make sure that you properly cycle the tank.

 Once that’s done, you can place your fish in one by one avoiding overstocking the tank.
 Guppy aquariums will also benefit from some plants that will provide coverage to fish and will help with water quality.